 Cupitonians at This Labrynth I Roam

 My mother had a fine palate for music even as a girl.
 She didn’t grow up with much in Seoul but was cultured in the great Classical composers.
 So 25 years later when the world-famous Chung Trio was expected to play at Carnegie Hall, Mom didn’t think twice.
 It was a memory she couldn’t help see through for her kids.
 So what that she was an immigrant, didn’t know English?
 She reached deep into the pockets of her waitress apron, a matter of course that the most sophisticated halls of New York should open its doors to her family.
 She managed piano lessons for her girl.
 It would be inspirational for her daughter to see a Korean family perform on such an illustrious stage.
 Kyung Wha played violin and her sister cello, their brother on piano.
 But I was actually more impressed with the grandeur of the theatre than the performance when Mom kept asking how I liked it.
 She imagined I had more discernment in music than I did as a ten-year-old.
-Not many years later, I was listening to one of her favorite pieces, Gounod’s Ave Maria when Mom found me crying helplessly.
+Not many years later, Mom found me crying helplessly while listening to one of her favorite pieces, Gounod’s Ave Maria.
 I couldn’t explain the ache of all the memories, of having watched her work so hard, the feeling of her that welled up and over from the song I always associated with Umma.
 Twenty-five years later I would play it for my boy.
 My little musician doesn’t know that someday he will love it even more when it brings back his Umma.

 Holistic Wayfarer on A Holistic Journey